-We’re one of a small number of AONBs in England and Wales to hold this international accreditation award for sustainable tourism.
-We have gained this through the European Charter for Sustainable Tourism in Protected Areas.
+Through the Destination Partnership, we work to promote environmentally positive tourism in the Shropshire Hills.
+We’re one of a small number of AONBs in England and Wales to hold the European Charter for Sustainable Tourism in Protected Areas.

 The Charter's important principles include:

 - Making sure that all tourism stakeholders are involved

 - Working together as partners

 - Helping to plan and deliver the sustainable tourism strategy